eliasbrange/1337-aws-cg-workshops/workshops/workshop3/README.md

     TodoAppStack.TodoImportBucketOutput = todoappstack-todoimportbucket9bc2d041-12345678  <--
     ```

-2. Either tail the logs with the `sam cli` or find the logs of your newly deployed **S3ToSqs** function.
+2. Either tail the logs with the `sam cli` or find the logs of your newly deployed **S3ToSqs** function in the CloudWatch console.
 You can tail the logs with the following command:

     ```
     sam logs --stack-name TodoAppStack --tail